xiix0/scam/README.md

-Q:	How many mathematicians does it take to screw in a light bulb?
-A:	One.
-He gives it to six Californians, thereby reducing the problem
-	to the earlier joke.
+Q:	What do you say to a New Yorker with a job?
+A:	Big Mac, fries and a Coke, please!